tuplex/tuplex/benchmarks/sigmod21-reproducibility/README.md

 * Data generators: [url]

 ### C) Hardware Info
-We use a single [r5d.8xlarge EC2](https://aws.amazon.com/ec2/instance-types/r5/) instance to carry out experiments.
+We use a single [r5d.8xlarge EC2](https://aws.amazon.com/ec2/instance-types/r5/) instance on which we disable HyperThreading to carry out experiments.

 	- C1) Processor (architecture, type, and number of processors/sockets)
 	- C2) Caches (number of levels, and size of each level)